shift31/hostbase-importer-softlayer/README.md

 # Hostbase SoftLayer Importer

-Imports into or updates Hostbase with hardware, virtual guests, and subnets (with all IPs) as retrieved via the SoftLayer API.
+Imports SoftLayer hardware, virtual guests, and subnets (with all IPs) into Hostbase.
+If any of the hosts already exist, they will be updated.

 ## Installation